Showing posts with label Book Review. Show all posts

 Alas, Eve just can’t stand up to Brant (the only character to do so is Marti, Eve’s lesbian roommate, whose own story arc has very little bearing on the overall narrative other than adding homophobia to the list of this novel’s sins).
 His courting very much reads like an abusive husband pleading with his wife to come back from her mother’s, insisting he’s changed.
 Of course, in this case the abuser has unlimited funds and connections, enabling Brant to arrange for Eve to get tapped to audition for a nightly anchor spot with a New York City station, one of the few times in the book when her career is mentioned.
 Eve thinks she was selected because of her on-camera skills (that she allows her possible co-anchor introduce her to the joys of anal sex should also give her an edge) but learns the truth when Brant surprises her on her return flight home.

-Then Brant proposes, which proves, once and for all, that he is certifiably a psychopath, especially when he says: “You’re a bloody Puritan in some ways, and yet you like to fuck, but only when you’re ready and when you want it—and that night you wouldn’t give in, would you, you stubborn bitch?
+Then Brant proposes, which proves, once and for all, that he is indeed a psychopath, especially when he says: “You’re a bloody Puritan in some ways, and yet you like to fuck, but only when you’re ready and when you want it—and that night you wouldn’t give in, would you, you stubborn bitch?
 You made us take it[.]”
 See, it was Eve’s fault for just not giving in.

 Eve is not stubborn bitch.
 Stubborn implies she is capable of thinking for herself.
 No, Eve’s a stupid bitch, because she ultimately marries Brant and has a son with him!
 Good thing Brant is rich, because that boy is going to need lots of therapy, especially when he’s old enough to hear about how his parents met.
 Christ, I think Massimo and Laura of 365 Days had a healthier relationship.

 This book was written during a time when rape-and-forgive trope was common in romance fiction, especially in the bodice-rippers, which had been Rogers’ bread and butter.
-The thing is, while rape is no less problematic in a story set in the 1800s, the mental gymnastics to explain it away as fantasy are less strenuous: the 1800s weren’t exactly a time of sexual permissiveness, especially for women, who were culturally discouraged from openly enjoying sex.
+The thing is, while rape is no less problematic in a story set in the 1800s, the mental gymnastics to explain it away as fantasy are less strenuous.
+The 1800s weren’t exactly a time of sexual permissiveness, especially for women, who were culturally discouraged from openly enjoying sex.
 “No” was the default answer, and thus men wouldn’t always accept it.
 But Rogers’ rape fantasy schtick doesn’t work so well in a story set in the late ’70s, making the mere act of reading of The Insiders feel like #MeToo experience.
 Yes, men need to learn about what consent means, but it seems like romance authors could also benefit from sitting in on those consent workshops college athletes have to attend.
 It’s too late for Rosemary, but maybe E.L.
-James could sign up, and since she’s on campus, sign up for a few writing courses as well.
+James could sign up, and since she’s on campus, take a few writing courses as well.

 Rosemary Rogers in the 1970s and Jackie Collins in the 1980s